Sister Hazel and friends are cranking up the musical fun this weekend. No need to venture off the Isle of Palms for some festive fun.

 Sister Hazel is a hard-to-pigeonhole but beloved platinum-selling, fan-oriented band who knows how to have fun.
 Their single “All For You” reached No. 11 on the Billboard charts.
 They’ll be in residence this weekend, June 1st – June 3rd at The Windjammer.

 The Windjammer is a local entertainment hotspot for summer fun and is located at 1008 Ocean Boulevard (Front Beach) on the Isle of Palms.
-It’s super convenient to all our rental homes South Carolina on the IOP.

 They’ve planned a whole weekend of fun and games, with fan favorites as well as new songs like “Roll on Bye” and “You Won’t See Me Again.”
 The whole weekend will be filled with casual but fun summertime events, food and beach parties.